-Folic acid is a form of the water-soluble vitamin B9.
-Folic acid is a key factor in the making (synthesis) of nucleic acid - nucleic acid is one of a family of large molecules including DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).
+Folic acid is a form of the water-soluble vitamin, B-9.
+It is a key factor in the synthesis of nucleic acid - one of a large family of molecules that include DNA and RNA.

-The human body does not store folic acid, we have to consume it every day in order to make sure we have adequate amounts.
+The human body does not store folic acid; because of this, we need to consume it every day to ensure that we have enough in our system.

 Why is folic acid important?